brandur/sorg/content/articles/minimalism.md

   dedicated servers, was end-of-lifed completely when a better (and cheaper) option for terminating SSL was available through Amazon.
-With SNI support now widespread, `ssl:endpoint` will soon follow suit.
+With SNI support now widespread, `ssl:endpoint` will eventually follow suit.

 * All non-ephemeral data was moved out of Redis so that the only data store handling persistent data for internal